 When was Seneca County, OH Created?

 Seneca County was created on April 1, 1820 from Huron County and Sandusky County (Organized in 1824).
 This county was named for the Seneca Indians, who had a reservation in the county area at the time .

-Areas bordering to Seneca County are Sandusky County (north), Huron County (east), Crawford County (southeast), Wyandot County (southwest), Hancock County (west), Wood County (northwest) .
+Bordering Counties are Sandusky County (north), Huron County (east), Crawford County (southeast), Wyandot County (southwest), Hancock County (west), Wood County (northwest) .

 Seneca County vital records can be found at the Ohio Department of Health which has Birth Records since Dec 20, 1908; Death Records since since 1954 and copies of Marriage and Divorce Records since 1918 to present There is a fee for each copy requested.
 Please refer to the information to the Statewide Vital Records in Ohio for current fees and application process.